Persistent Pain Changes Neurons

 Protein & Nerves

-Diseases and injury that compromise the integrity of myelin … have dramatic consequences like … neuropathic pain.
+Diseases and injury that compromise the integrity of myelin, (the sheathing around nerves) … have dramatic consequences like … neuropathic pain.

 Major breakthrough in the mechanism of myelin formation, by Cayouette, Chan, Innovations Report, 06.11.2006.